seznam/IMA.js-plugins/.changeset/neat-seals-explode.md

 All components are not registered to `ima.ui.atom.*` namespace.
 If you need it in your project you can still do it with `ns.namespace` and `ns.set` methods directly in your project.

-Plugin settings was removed because it don't need now.
+Plugin settings was removed because it doesn't need now.